 The aircraft has a height of 3.2m, length of 10.2m and wing span of 10.2m.
 It has an empty weight of 2,337kg and a maximum take-off weight of 3,130kg.

 The T-34 Mentor is a single-engine, basic trainer aircraft designed and manufactured by Beechcraft Aircraft Company (now known as Hawker Beechcraft) for the United States Air Force (USAF) and United States Navy (USN).

-The state-of-the-art, open-architecture, integrated cockpit consists of six interchangeable colour 5in x 7in active-matrix liquid-crystal multifunction displays.
-It also features hands on throttle and stick (HOTAS) flight control system, two Martin-Baker MkUS16LA 0/0 ejection seats, and an Integrated Up Front Control Panel (UFCP).
+The state-of-the-art, open-architecture, all-digital, integrated glass cockpit consists of six interchangeable colour 5in x 7in active-matrix liquid-crystal multifunction displays.
+It also features a handson throttle and stick (HOTAS) flight control system, two Martin-Baker MkUS16LA 0/0 ejection seats, and an Integrated Up Front Control Panel (UFCP).

 The advanced Esterline CMC Cockpit 4000 avionics suite incorporates FAA-certified and integrated dual flight management system (FMS), GPS / INS navigation systems, primary flight display (PFD), SparrowHawk head-up display with F-16 or F/A-18 selectable display capabilities, inertial reference unit, radar altimeter, digital video recorder / data transfer system and on-board synthetic training.

 The aircraft is also fitted with an automatic environmental control system (ECS) to maintain a comfortable cockpit temperature during the flight.

 The T-6C Texan II aircraft is powered by Pratt & Whitney PT6A-68 turboprop engines, which generate a total power of 1,100shp.